lukekasper/Personal-Projects/System Design/Radar IQ Design.md

   - Writer tracks size of data being written to file and starts a new one when threshold is reached
     - Allows for sooner offline processing of data

-- Previous setup discussion:
+#### Previous Setup:
 - One receive and one write thread per channel
 - Previous setup used mutex to control read/writes to a shared data object
   - Receiver would flush buffer once chunk sized was reached
   - Use mutex on shared data object
   - Release object once written to
   - Writers would be looking for a full periodic return, and use mutext to write shared object to a file
   - Created lock contention
 - Also no strict checking on data integrity or magic number implementation
 - No batching of writes or file chunking